attic-labs/noms/doc/spelling.md

 # Spelling in Noms

 Many commands and APIs in Noms accept datastore, dataset, or value specifications as arguments.
-This document describes how to "spell" such specs.
+This document describes how to construct these specifications.

 ## Spelling Datastores

-Datastore names take the form:
+Datastore specifications take the form:

 ```
 <protocol>:<path>